FartIndustries/FDPClient/README.md

 - **Uninstall the client**

-Do the above and share your source code with everyone; just like we do.
+Do the above, uninstall the client; just like we do.

 ## Setting up a Workspace
 dont